Infineon/mtb-example-psoc6-dual-cpu-ipc-sema/README.md

       1. Select the application project in the Project Explorer.

-      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3)**.
+      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.

    - **Using CLI:**

      From the terminal, execute the `make program` command in the *cm4_app* folder to build and program the application using the default toolchain to the default target.
 You can specify a target and toolchain manually:
       ```
       make program TARGET=<BSP> TOOLCHAIN=<toolchain>
       ```

       Example:
       ```
       make program TARGET=CY8CPROTO-062-4343W TOOLCHAIN=GCC_ARM
       ```
-        **Note**:  Before building the application, ensure that the *cm4_app/deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the TARGET.
-Execute the `make getlibs` command in the *cm4_app* folder to fetch the BSP contents before building the application.

-      After programming, the application starts automatically.
+4. After programming, the application starts automatically.
 Confirm that "IPC Semaphore Example" and other text is displayed on the UART terminal.

-4. Press the user button on the kit.
+5. Press the user button on the kit.
 The terminal prints messages from both cores without any conflicts.
 Messages are printed every time you press the button.

    **Figure 1.
 Terminal Prints Using Semaphore**

    ![Terminal-with-Prints](images/terminal-with-sema.png)

-5. Set the `#define ENABLE_SEMA` to *0u* in the *shared/include/ipc_def.h* file at line 41.
+6. Set the `#define ENABLE_SEMA` to *0u* in the *shared/include/ipc_def.h* file at line 41.
 Recompile the project and program it into the PSoC 6 MCU device.
 The red LED in the board should turn on, indicating that the semaphore is not used in the application.

-6. Press the user button on the kit.
+7. Press the user button on the kit.
 The terminal will print messages from both CPUs, but with conflicts.

    **Figure 2.
 Terminal Prints Without Semaphore**

    ![Terminal-without-Prints](images/terminal-without-sema.png)

 ## Debugging

 You can debug the example to step through the code.
-In the IDE, use the **\<Application Name> Debug (KitProg3)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
+For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+This means that some code executes twice - before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
+See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and Implementation

 In this code example, the CM4 CPU is the primary CPU, which is responsible for initializing the system.
-To avoid any access to uninitialized hardware, the CM0+ CPU waits for the CM4 to complete the system initialization by using a semaphore.
+To avoid any access to uninitialized hardware, the CM0+ CPU waits for CM4 to complete the system initialization by using a semaphore.
 Before CM4 executes code, CM0+ locks a semaphore, releases CM4 to execute, and then go to sleep until CM4 unlocks the semaphore.

 The same semaphore is also used as a method to synchronize the access to a shared resource by the two CPUs.
 In this case, a UART block is the resource.
 Both CPUs print a message to the computer terminal through UART every time the user button is pressed.
 Before printing a message, both CPUs attempt to lock the semaphore.
 If it succeeds, it prints the message, and then unlocks the semaphore afterwards.
 If the semaphore is already locked, it keeps trying to lock it until it succeeds.

 The firmware has an option to disable the semaphore in the code.
 By simply changing `#define ENABLE_SEMA` to *0u* in the *ipc_def.h* file, the semaphore is no longer locked by the CPUs; in addition, the kit LED turns on.
 Without the semaphore to synchronize access to the UART block, messages from both CPUs might overlap.

-[Figure 3](#figure-3-firmware-flowchart) shows the flowchart of this application.

    **Figure 3.
-Firmware flowchart**
+Firmware Flowchart**

    ![firmware-flowchart](images/flowchart.png)

-### Folder structure
+### Folder Structure

-This application has a different folder structure because it contains the firmware for CM4 and CM0+ applications.
-The list below explains the details of each folder:
+This application has a different folder structure because it contains the firmware for CM4 and CM0+ applications as follows:

     |-- cm0p_app/           # CM0+ Application Folder
         |-- main.c
         |-- Makefile
+        |-- deps/           # All dependencies Folder for CM0+
     |-- cm4_app/            # CM4 Application Folder
         |-- main.c
         |-- Makefile
-        |-- deps/           # All dependencies folder (including libraries for CM0+)
+        |-- deps/           # All dependencies Folder for CM4
     |-- shared/             # Shared Folder for CM0+ and CM4
         |-- include/        # Shared header files
-        |-- libs/           # All downloaded libraries for CM0+ and CM4

 ### Resources and Settings